Strange Air Conditioner Smells

 If your air conditioner smells like skunk spray or rotten eggs, you may have a gas leak.
 Shut off your gas supply immediately.
 Then, call the gas utility to alert them to the problem.

-AC Smells Like Rotten Eggs
+AC Smells Rotten

 To prevent animals from getting into your HVAC units and ductwork, install air vent and flue covers, seal air ducts, and add protective mesh around outdoor condensers.
-Trim any vegetation around outdoor units, and reduce moisture around AC units – moisture attracts mice, rats, snakes, and termites.
+Trim any vegetation around outdoor units and reduce moisture around AC units — moisture attracts mice, rats, snakes, and termites.

 If you smell a dead animal in your air ducts, call a technician.
 Removing the carcass yourself can be tricky, and you may damage your ductwork if you’re not careful.

-AC Smells Like Urine
+Air Conditioner Smells Like Urine

 The distinctive urine-like odor of ammonia is hard to miss.
 If it smells like urine when your AC is running, the culprit is likely bacteria living in your AC unit.
 Bacteria break down skin cells that have gotten past your air filter and emit ammonia as a byproduct.